-India is making good progress but there is a need for national leadership to accelerate already successful efforts to end stunting and other forms of undernutrition across India.
+India is making progress but there is a need to continually improve the coverage, continuity, intensity and quality to end stunting and other forms of undernutrition across India.

 The battle against stunting and other forms of undernutrition is not yet won, progress in reducing the prevalence of undernutrition remains too slow.

 The costs of inaction are much higher than those of action